IcaliaLabs/dojo/dojo-templates/README-lesson-template.md

-# 03 - Data and Behavior Encapsulation in Ruby
+# 00 - Dojo Lesson ReadMe Template

+Use this README format template to summarize and describe the lesson content for a particular resource/day of training.

 ## Lesson Objectives